Yeah, you're watching a little bit of Obama in a speech at the Brandenburg Gate.

 We don't want to make the country impenetrable in this way.

-Well I uh am I still on?
+Well, am I still on?

-Well can you say what?
+Well, can you say what?

 I'm sorry, am I still on?

-You couldn't possibly after I've no, well I had to say was uh when I hear talk about securing the border, I don't know what that means.
+Well, all I had to say was when I hear them talk about securing the border, I don't know what that means.

-I have no idea what they're talking about when they talk we need a more secure border.
+I have no idea what they're talking when they talk.

-You know what when people talk about securing the border, don't play you know what that means.
+You know what when people talk about securing the border, don't we?

 It means making sure that people aren't able to illegally cross it.

-You're going to, though.
+They're going to, though.

-You had a wall in Berlin with armed guards, people trying to uh they risk their lives for that was to keep people in.
+You had a wall in Berlin with farmed guards, people trying to, they risked their lives for fence.

-They still try to get to freedom.
+They still try to get from Kit to Freedom.

 It's just a fence.